pchan2030/coupons-acceptance/README.md

 The idea is to determine if a coupn type will be accepted or rejected for a particular given scenario.
 This ofcourse will be different for each coupon category and so, investigation across each coupon category should be carried out.
 The Bars category has been first assessed as per assignment format after which the Coffee House category has been independently investigated.

+**For more detailed analysis, results, actionable items and recommendations have a look at the prompt.ipynb notebook and the corresponding images in the images folder**

 # Bars Coupon Acceptance:

 In general, drivers who accept bar coupons seem to be more socially active bar-goers(>1 per month) in relatively unconstrained conditions (no kids) and younger